Skip to content

 The OluKai Mio Li athletic shoes are designed to tackle a variety of workouts while delivering an island-inspired construction.
 This shoe’s name “Mio Li” can be translated to “cool, lace” which makes sense when you consider this model’s construction.

-I was intrigued by the OluKai Mio Li and I wanted to know if they’re a good model for serious cross-training.
+I was intrigued by the OluKai Mio Li and I wanted to know if they’re a good model for serious versatile training.
 As a shoe marketed for daily wear, working out, and even tackling shorter runs, I was interested to see how they’d fair in different training settings.

 As a whole, I like the Mio Li and I can see them being a good training shoe for working out in warmer climates and for those that want arch support in their trainers.
-Despite liking this shoe, I did notice a few cons with this shoe which I’ll discuss below.
+Despite liking this shoe, I did notice a few cons, which I’ll discuss below.

 Who Should Invest In the OluKai Mio Li?